zajitschek/metaanalysis/chapters/chapter2.md

 ![](https://github.com/SusZaj/metaanalysis/blob/master/images/pushpin.svg?raw=true)  We like BASE a lot: you can select and export all citations of a search at once (check the left bottom corner for this option), something you can't do as easily in Goggle Scholar or Microsoft Academic (there, you'd have to add each citation to your library or your citations, using the star symbol (google) or the quotation mark(MS), and then export them from *My library* or *Citations*).
 In *Dimensions, you have to get a Readcube account in order to save your search results, 1-by-1, to a library that can be exported.

+## How to fine-tune your search

+Bolean Characters - what are they, how to use them?

+What follows - perefecting your search string

+Identifying key parameters for your inclusion decisions - see Frameworks below.

 ## Merging search results from different search engines

 What all search engines have in common, though, is the option to export to RIS / RefMan format.
 Therefore, we recommend to do that, in order to merge citation lists from different search engines in the next step.
 If you use a local or web-based reference manager, such as Endnote or Zotero, it might be easiest to employ their merging and de-duplicating functions, i.e. load your search results from different search engines into your reference manager software and merge them there.